zkxs/neos-api/doc/unstable_api.md

-# Unstable API Documentation
+# Unstable API
 These APIs are still a work in progress.
-They **will** be changed without notice.
+They can and will be changed or removed without notice.
 This documentation is intended not for API users, but for me to keep track of the current API for my testing.

 ## Timestamp Storage
 ```